-Triathlon shorts are an essential part of a triathlon clothing wardrobe for any serious or beginning triathlete.
-In any given triathlon, the majority of racers have some combination of triathlon shorts and triathlon or workout shirt, if they are not using a full-on triathlon suit.
-Investing in a good pair of triathlon shorts can be a good way to get into the sport of triathlon without dropping a ton of money on higher-end gear.
+Triathlon shorts are perhaps one of the most versatile and core pieces of a triathlon clothing for any serious or beginning triathlete.
+In most triathlons, the majority of racers have some combination of triathlon shorts and triathlon or workout shirt, if they are not using a full-on triathlon suit.
+Investing in a good pair of triathlon shorts can be a good way to get into the sport of triathlon without dropping a ton of money on higher-end gear, and a way to simplify the race because you won’t have to worry about ever changing your bottoms.
 Even in cases were you may choose to race in a tri suit, having a good pair of tri shorts (or a few good pairs) will be useful for your training and open water swims.
 Triathlon shorts come in a couple major quality levels, and share a few key features.
 In this article, we summarize what you should look for in a good triathlon short as well as our preferred models.

 The Bottom Line: Our Tri Shorts Picks